hartwigmedical/hmftools/v-chord/README.md

 ## Algorithm

-vCHORD model is modified from resnet18[1].
+vCHORD uses convolutional neural network. model is modified from resnet18[1].
 We add dropout layers after each relu layer, and concat cancer type and purity as linear input to the first fully connected layer.
 The model schematic is shown below:

 ![Input vCHORD model](doc/vchord.svg)